JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

 Interfaces to other JEDI Components
 -----------------------------------

-These interfaces have a much clearer definition than the interfaces to external observation data (see :ref:`int-ext-obs-data` above).
-However, these are still new and will likey need to evolve as more observation types are added to the system.
+For the JEDI 1.1.0 release, the ObsSpace and ObsVector interfaces remained backward compatible with the existing OOPS and UFO facing interfaces which are described below.
+After the release, the stage will be set to migrate the relevant classes to directly utilize the IODA client API (:numref:`ioda-structure`).
+Once accomplished the OOPS and UFO interfaces below will be obsoleted and replaced with the much richer IODA client API.
+See the `low-level description of the classes, functions, and subroutines <http://data.jcsda.org/doxygen/Release/1.1.0/ioda/index.html>`_ for details about the client API.

 .. _ioda-oops-interface:

 OOPS Interface
-^^^^^^^^^^^^^^
+""""""""""""""

 OOPS accesses observation data via C++ methods belonging to the ObsVector class.
 The variables being assimilated are selected in the YAML configuration using the :code:`simulated variables` sub-keyword under the :code:`obs space` keyword.
 In the :ref:`radiosonde example <radiosonde_example_yaml>` above, one variable "air_temperature" is being assimilated.
-In this case, the ObsVector will read only the air_temperature row from the ObsData table and load that into a vector.
+In this case, the ObsVector will read only the air_temperature row from the ObsSpace and load that into a vector.

-The ObsVector class contains the following two methods, :code:`read()` for filling a vector from an ObsData array in memory and :code:`save()` for storing a vector into an ObsData array.
+The ObsVector class contains the following two methods, :code:`read()` for filling a vector from an ObsSpace in memory and :code:`save()` for storing a vector into an ObsSpace.

 .. code-block:: C++